ParisTravelPlanner.com Logo Musée d'Orsay, Paris, France

 The thousands of paintings, sculptures, photographs, items of furniture, and architectural displays in 80 galleries are right at home in this grand edifice built in the Age of Steam.
 The building itself competes with its marvelous exhibits for your attention.

-As you tour, also appreciate the wonderful architecture of the building.
+As you tour, also appreciate the beautiful architecture of the building.
 On level 5 you can find yourself behind—and looking through—the wonderful large railroad clocks that are a signature feature of the building.
+Look for the comfy couches here too if you need to rest your weary feet.

 Other food options range from the elegant restaurant on the second level, a former ballroom with huge chandeliers and lots of gold, to the 6th floor take-out, with pre-packaged sandwiches and salads, snacks, drinks, and French pastries.